presstofan/academic-kickstart/content/post/python-apps-with-docker/index.md

 552b874cbe5d        traefik_traefik.1.34r1hky0knrxw6eglwosby1zw   0.04%               15.27MiB / 3.797GiB   0.39%               7.02MB / 9.5MB      213kB / 45.1kB      8
 ```

-And now if you visit `app.example.com`, you will be routed to one of the containers of the app.
+And now if you visit `app.example.com`, you will be routed to one of the two copies of the app.

 There are many things we can tweak using the `service update`, such as CPU and memory limit.
 Please see [here](https://docs.docker.com/engine/reference/commandline/service_update/) for details.